 The Arajet Boeing 737 MAX 8 seats 185 passengers across 1 cabin.
 Every row below is rated on legroom, location and distance from galleys and lavatories.

 The Arajet Boeing 737 MAX 8 carries 185 passengers across Economy only.
-Every seat is rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.
+Seats are rated below, so you can see which have the legroom, the window alignment and the quiet — and which sit next to a galley or lavatory.

 It is the same 737 MAX 8 airframe fitted out for a higher passenger count, so there are more rows in the same single-class economy cabin.
 The practical effect is slightly tighter spacing than a lower-density fit, which makes the front extra-legroom and exit rows more valuable if you want room.